Rathbun / Rathbone / Rathburn Resources

 This incarnation of the Historian was a monumental opus, comprising original research, essays, recent news, compendia of earlier publications, reproductions of rare and unique photographs and documents, personal commentary and genealogical minutiae.
 The amount of uncompensated effort involved, by Frank and the other members of the team, is staggering to contemplate.

-My father, Frank P. Rathbun, as a member of the Association, accumulated a complete set of the Historian issues, together with the place and name index volumes that were issued periodically.
+My late father, Frank P. Rathbun, as a member of the Association, accumulated a complete set of the Historian issues, together with the place and name index volumes that were issued periodically.
 Some years ago he put this collection in my custody.
 I was also a member of the Association, but my collection was incomplete because I spent a number of years abroad and allowed my membership to lapse.

 Recently I realized that no way exists for most researchers and other interested persons to access this vast trove of data -- only a few hundred sets were printed, and none of those appears to be accessible over the Internet.
 As a consequence, after conferring with Robert Rathbun, the Research Director of the Association, I have decided to undertake the electronic publication of the entire sixteen-year Historian corpus using the better of the print copies of the Historian from the two collections.